jordipereiragude/salbpbasics/README.md

 The code provides:

-- Reader for .alb file format
+- Reader for .in2 file format
 - A greedy heuristic for the SALBP-1
 - An implementation of the Hoffmann heuristic for the SALBP-1
 - A local search implementation for the SALBP-2 exploring the move and swap neighborhood.